-Payables represent the liability outstanding at the end of the financial year for goods and services except where the amount of GST incurred is not recoverable from the taxation authority.
-In these circumstances, the GST is recognised as part of the cost of acquisition of the asset or as part of the expense.
+Payables represent the liability outstanding at the end of the financial year for goods and services received by the Group which remain unpaid.
+The balance is recognised as a current liability with the amounts normally paid within 30 days of recognition of the liability.